Thames Gateway Waste to Energy Facility, Dagenham

 Bombardier’s testing and commissioning facility for Crossrail trains in Derby

-Improving first impressions and creating a new heart to Alcatel-Lucent, Greenwich
+Improving first impressions and creating a new heart at Alcatel, Greenwich

 A comprehensive waste management and 'eco-park' for Wakefield